Accelergy-Project/timeloopfe/README.md

 ## Native Install
-IMPORTANT: Native install currently uses an in-development branch of Timeloop that was created pre-looptree.

 This install will:
 - Install timeloop_model and timeloop_mapper on your system.
 This will NOT interfere with the existing timeloop-model and timeloop-mapper installations.